-- The replacement of cooling machines and air handling units with hot-cold storage, such as for the Hilton Hotel, Terminal 3 and for Piers B, E, F and G.
+- We are replacing coolers and air handling units with thermal energy storage at various locations, including Terminal 3 and piers B, E, F and G.

-- Signs and installations are switched off more often, where possible
+- Displays and installations are switched off when they are not needed.